Parental supervision is the best way to keep children safe at home.

 Be sure the safety gate meets Australian safety standards and that the bars in the gate (or fence) are too narrow for a child to get their head stuck.
 Routinely lock the gate.

-There are a myriad childproof devices designed to keep inquisitive children out of rooms and cupboards.
+There is a myriad of childproof devices designed to keep inquisitive children out of rooms and cupboards.

 While it’s best practice to keep dangerous items out of the reach of children (e.g. medicines, household chemicals, kitchen knives), these devices provide extra security.